-The course will cover chapters 1 - 6 of the text, including vector spaces, linear transformations, inner products, eigenvalues, and diagonalization.

-- Course website: Please check https://pdhorn.expressions.syr.edu/fall2013mat531/ for any homework, handouts, or other information. - Grading policy: Homework (30%), one midterm exam (30%), and one final exam (40%).
+- Course description: Most of the course will draw from chapters 2-5 and 7 of the text.
+We will study topological spaces, their properties, and continuous maps between them.
+As time permits, we will explore the fundamental group in chapter 9. - Course website: Please check https://pdhorn.expressions.syr.edu/fall2013mat661/ for any homework, handouts, or other information. - Grading policy: Homework (30%), one midterm exam (30%), and one final exam (40%).
 Good mathematical exposition is expected on all written assignments.

 You may work together on the homework, but you are required to hand in your own work.
-Homework will be assigned roughly once a week, and the lowest homework score from the semester will be dropped.
+Homework will be assigned roughly once a week.